viktorgodard/robotics/README.md

-# Arduino
+# Arduino / IOT

+This repository as now a bit more than just Arduino only items.
+I included also Arduino-like IOT devices, like my tests with:
+- Spark Core
+- Spark Proton
+- Hifive-1 risc-v board
+- pocketCHIP
+- Arduino IDE
+- Processing IDE

+So far the tech that I belive has future are Arduino and risc-v  <--
-Viktor Godard's adventures in Arduino

-starting on Oct 2018 with the book "Getting Started with Arduino" 2nd edition by Massimo Banzi.
+Viktor Godard's adventures in Arduino starting on Oct 2018 with the book "Getting Started with Arduino" 2nd edition by Massimo Banzi.
 I finished the book on 20181028 and did all the exercises.

-Below are the resources I used to learn how to convert my RC Tamiya Unamog so it could have basic autonomous capabilities.
+Below are the resources I used to learn how to convert my RC Tamiya Unamog so it could have very basic autonomous capabilities (2018)

-See the Unamogbot specs and sketch for final product.
+See the Unamogbot specs and sketch for final successfully ran product.

 Resources: